 This cheese is made with sheep’s milk, hence the name (pecora in Italian means sheep).
 It is considered one of the tastiest and most revered cheeses of Italy and can be eaten alone or, once aged, grated to enhance the flavor of numerous dishes.
 Three Italian regions created their version of pecorino cheese: Lazio with pecorino romano (from Rome), Sardinia with pecorino sardo, and the south of Tuscany with pecorino toscano.
+It is impossible to establish a location and a date for the birth for this cheese, because it was initially made by shepherds with the daily milk obtained from their sheep during the transhumances - the seemingly endless travels from one region to another to search for optimal pastures.

 En energizer for Roman soldiers